 The path forward must include engagement of both experts and stakeholders to address the parts of the Foundation Aid formula that must be preserved and those that must change.
-To support this effort, the State Board of Regents and NYSED requested \$1 million to review and update the formula, though it was not provided in the enacted budget.
+To support this effort, state lawmakers should provide the State Board of Regents and the Education Department with \$1 million to review and update the formula.
 This funding could support a range of activities that is crucial to ensuring that formula updates are both grounded in research and responsive to the needs of educators and families.
 Such activities should include: